-Lab sessions allow learners to practically apply the theoretical aspects of the course, for example mathematical and physical science that has been introduced in more formal lectures, and therefore gain another perspective on the academic material.
-The more relaxed atmosphere of the lab environment allows and encourages learner experimentation.
+Lab sessions allow learners to practically apply the theoretical aspects of the programme, for example mathematical and physical science that has been introduced in more formal lectures, and therefore gain another perspective on the academic material.
+The more relaxed atmosphere of the lab environment allows and encourages learner experimentation, practice-based and work-related simulations.